-François (pictured below) explained that it’s quite the thing in Belgium and in Holland, Betty Koster is quite a cheese and tea guru.
+François (pictured below) explained that in Belgium and in Holland, Betty Koster champions matching cheese and teas.
 The brie came stuffed with truffles from the Maison de la Truffe.
 Woah!
-The tea was still sensational.
+The Oolong green tea was sensational together.

 What a fabulous team at Theodor.
-Cheers to the lovely staff who came from Normandy to serve tea for the occasion, away from Picorette, their legendary restaurant and tea salon in Granville.
-Many thanks to Maria and Sylvie for a most warming welcome and to Guillaume Leleu for the discovery of this rather special teatime tipple.
-I look forward to serving it with the Parisian pastries in Teatime in Paris!
+Cheers to the lovely staff who came from Normandy to serve tea for the occasion, from Picorette, famous restaurant tea salon in Granville.
+Many thanks to the team for a most warming welcome and to Guillaume Leleu for the discovery of this rather special oolong tea.

 I wonder what Monsieur Leleu is dreaming up for his next tea creation?

 Note: This was a free tasting open to the public at the Palais Tokyo in Paris on 30 April 2015.
 This post is not sponsored in any way.